 Self-care is a multidimensional construct, encompassing the mind-body-spirit connection.
-How you eat, move, relax, and connect with others all play a major role in heath and healing.
-And luckily, there are many activities that enhance self-care, including nutrition counseling, therapeutic yoga, massage therapy, breathwork or meditation, and journaling.
+How you eat, move, relax, and connect with others all play a major role in health and healing.
+And luckily, many activities enhance self-care, including nutrition counseling, therapeutic yoga, massage therapy, breathwork or meditation, and journaling.
 Sometimes the simplest activities, practiced daily, can make a big difference.

-Self-care has been shown to be one of the most effective ways to help prevent and even treat chronic health conditions, including: depressed mood, anxiety, pain, and chronic stress.
+Self-care is one of the most effective ways to help prevent and even treat chronic health conditions, including depressed mood, anxiety, pain, and chronic stress.

 But understanding its importance and actually knowing how to implement self-care practices into your daily routine can be difficult.
 It’s understandable that you may need a little guidance.

 To better understand how both physicians and patients perceive and talk about self-care, Samueli Integrative Health Programs and The Harris Poll conducted an online survey of 1,006 U.S. adults ages 18 and older and of 304 physicians licensed in internal medicine or family practice.

 The findings underscored the importance of self-care to patients and their physicians, but also highlighted its relative absence in physician-patient interactions.
 More than 9 in 10 physicians (96%) say self-care should be considered an essential part of overall health, and 88 percent of patients agree.
 Additionally, an impressive 85 percent of physicians agree that a large part of their job is to provide both medical treatments and self-care practices for their patients.